logo

 • Requests for documentation are always fulfilled in session to ensure accuracy, appropriateness, and compliance with clinical guidelines.

-1. Provide details about:
+1. Provide details about your request

 • The type of documentation needed

-• Intended recipient
+• Intended recipient (e.g., employer, school, insurance)

 • Any deadlines

-1. Your provider will confirm whether they are able to fulfill the request and outline the next steps.
+• Your provider will confirm whether they are able to fulfill the request and outline the next steps.

 Step 4: Requirements and Considerations

-• You must be consistent and compliant with your provider’s recommended treatment plan
+• You must be consistent and compliant with your providerโ€™s recommended treatment plan

 • Providers cannot guarantee completion of any request